aksara29/finance10kforms/README.md

 Note that there is a bug when knitting r markdown into .html, specifically for stm(), which is STM model estimation.
 In addition, due to the bug, the prevalence estimation is changed from using splines, s() i.e., non-linear function, to linear for the variable 'year'.
-Hence, the result in the section is inappropriate.
+Hence, the result in the section is deviated.